Now Reading

 How has your life changed since then and in what ways?

 Both our lives have changed dramatically.
-The experiences we have had have been incredible, and that is all down to the people that picked up the phone for us and voted.
+The experiences we have had have been incredible, and that is all down to the people who picked up the phone for us and voted.
 Before BGT I was just your average schoolgirl, whose hobby was to train dogs.
 Now my job is my hobby.
 Not many people can say that.

 What was it like performing before the Queen and meeting her along with Pudsey at The Royal Variety Performance?

-It was incredibly nerve wracking!
+It was incredibly nerve-wracking!
 The whole experience was out of this world.
 She asked me how I train my dogs.
-I replied by saying, “it takes a lot of time, patience and good treats!”
+I replied by saying, “It takes a lot of time, patience and good treats!”

-So tell us about the Hollywood experience?
+So tell us about the Hollywood experience.

-We have literally just finished filming “Pudsey – the movie.”
+We have just finished filming “Pudsey – the movie.”
 It has been such an exciting journey, from us just talking about doing it, to now when we have just completed it.

 How is Pudsey in front of the camera?